 - CONFIRMATION – The apostles laid their hands on new Christians and asked God to send his Holy Spirit to empower them, and so today a bishop lays hands on the baptised as they put their baptismal promises into action.
 At St Mary’s and St Paul’s we run an annual confirmation course, culminating in a special service to mark this important new stage of your life in God.

 - HOLY COMMUNION – Jesus offered his body and blood for the sins of the world, and he makes it real to us anew when we take the bread and wine.
-This is the central act of the service known as the Eucharist (or to some as the Mass), which we celebrate several times a week in Prescot:
+This is the central act of the service known as the Eucharist (or to some as the Mass), which we celebrate at 10am each Sunday.

 Please feel free to chat to one of our clergy about receiving baptism or confirmation.